 international admissions, at firstname.lastname@example.org or 011.646.254.7572 so that

 she can start the enrollment process with you.

 Culinary classes start every month, and Pastry starts every other month.
-Art of International Bread starts about every two months and Cake and Sommelier Training daytime courses are offered less frequently but at several points throughout the year.
-For specific dates, look at the ICC website, under the International Students “welcome” tab.
+Art of International Bread starts about every two months.
+Cake and Sommelier Training daytime courses are offered less frequently, at several points during the year.
+For specific dates, look at the ICC website under the International Students “Welcome” tab.

 You will need to begin the ICC program within 90 days of the final day of your ESL program.

 You can apply to change your status from F-1 to M-1 so that you can begin study at ICC without leaving the United States following your ESL program at The New School.
 Or, if you prefer, you can travel back to your home country after completing the ESL program and apply for a new M-1 visa that will allow you to return to the United States for the start of the ICC program.